usccolumbia/materialsatlas/docs/user-guide/tcsp.md

 1. Input the query formula，
 2. Select the space group of target structure.
 Input 0 if do not want to specify
 3. Input your email to receive download link of predicted results
-3. Click Predict Now button
+4. Click Predict Now button

 #### Interpreting the Results

 After receiving the notification email, download and unzip the result file:

+1. results.txt
+2. similarformulas.csv
+3. candidatetempaltes.csv
+4. score-mp-mpid.cif files.

 The results pages provides a set of structure id's corresponding to the candidate structures.
 A link is provided for each structure id, which provides structure visualization, lattice vectors, atomic positions, and simulated x-ray spectra.